Measure A backers lying to the public

 Over the years, I have served on many budget, finance, and investment committees, including the Piedmont Schools Annual Campaign, the Piedmont Education Foundation, two Municipal Tax Committees, and I'm the current chair of the city's Budget Advisory Committee.
 I am well-versed in financial matters relating to school and city funding issues in California.

 We have two structural issues in California that put tremendous stress on school and city funding.
-The first issue is that
+The first issue is that the state takes local base property taxes and reallocates them based on state priorities, not local priorities.

 As a result, education receives less funding than local communities would otherwise provide due to competing state priorities.
 The second issue is that our property tax system restricts tax growth to 2 percent unless properties sell, regardless of increases in the costs.
 Further exacerbating this restriction is Piedmont's very low property turnover.
 Almost one in five homes have not sold since 1980 and carry a very low property tax burden.